Pablu23/Uftp/readme.md

 # Simple UDP File transfer

-A udp File transfer "Suite"
+A udp File transfer "Suite" with TCP Connection establishment

 ## Points that might or might not get looked at:
 - Performance Improvements (right now on my PC ~400 Mbit/s Throughput allocated to all requesting clients, localhost / not Network bound)